Tips about traveling to Machu Picchu and joining Machu Picchu Tours:

 However reading the 6th final conclusion of the Resolution you will notice that DDC Cusco will now allow instead of 2500, a maxim amount of 5940 visitors a day, spread out over 2 groups!
 Combine this information with the option that visitors who visit Machu Picchu for the second time don’t need a guide anymore and you will understand that these new rules are only designed to gain more money from the visitors of Machu Picchu…

-If you want to visit Machu Picchu without a guide, then you have to visit the site 2 times, so twice pay the entrance fee… You can either do this the same day, like morning + afternoon, or even the next day.
+Officially if you want to visit Machu Picchu without a guide, then you have to visit the site 2 times, so twice pay the entrance fee… You can either do this the same day, like morning + afternoon, or even the next day.
 On your second visit you do have to show the ticket from your previous visit and inform the people at the entrance of Machu Picchu about the full name of the guide who showed you around on your first visit.
 How they will check if this is true, that will be interesting…

 The rules do include a stipulation, which allow re-entrance for special circumstances.
-At the moment, the only toilets at Machu Picchu are located on the outside of the archeological site, so until a solution is found to solve this problem (for 5000 visitors), we think that this is a fairly good “special circumstance.”
+At the moment, the only toilets at Machu Picchu are located on the outside of the archaeological site, so until a solution is found to solve this problem (for 5000 visitors), we think that this is a fairly good “special circumstance.”

 Different Machu Picchu hiking circuits